X

 Sounds futuristic, doesn't it?
 Well, the future is upon us, thanks to UWB.

 If you have one of the above phones, you can use UWB to unlock your car and do other nifty things.
-Of course, not every car works with UWB.
+Of course, not every vehicle works with UWB.
 For instance, my Mini Cooper is too old and isn't supported.
 My wife's car, on the other hand, does work.

 For example, with UWB enabled, cars will (eventually) be able to recognize your device as you get close enough to your phone and automatically unlock it for you.
 I would imagine that feature will put a damper on a lot of thriller movies and TV series where the bad guy abducts or assaults someone struggling to get their car unlocked.